Deepstaria enigmatica: Symbiotic relationship with isopods

 Deepstaria open and close their bell, or stomach cavity, allowing them to both move and take in prey.
 This motion also allows isopods (a member of the crustacean family) to enter and live inside the jellyfish.
 Although the nature of this relationship is not fully understood, scientists currently believe that the isopod rides along and gains nutrients from the Deepstaria while being protected from predators.
 When the isopod and Deepstaria were seen together in a 1967 dive, scientists reported that the isopod was bright red, around 8 cm in length, and appeared active, suggesting some form of beneficial symbiotic relationship.
 This dive and other findings were recorded in a 1969 article by E.G. Barham and G.V.
 Pickwell.
 Their paper identifies the isopod as member of the genus Anuropus.
 The authors also suggest the possibility of the symbiotic relationship being parasitic.

 Diet

 The Deepstaria jellyfish, unlike many jellyfish, lacks tentacles of any kind, which other species of jellyfish commonly use to entrap and consume prey.
 Instead, Deepstaria trap prey inside their bell, where they are consumed.
 This method also provides for isopods, who may live inside the jellyfish's bell in a symbiotic relationship.

 Discovery

-In the 1960s Jacques Cousteau, a French explorer, unexpectedly found the Deepstaria jellyfish in a deep-sea exploration mission.
-He was exploring the deep sea near Southwest Baker Island in a submarine called the Deepstar 4000, which became the inspiration for the name of this jellyfish.
+In the 1960s, Jacques Cousteau first discovered the Deepstaria jellyfish on a deep-sea exploration mission.
+He was exploring the deep ocean near Southwest Baker Island in the Deepstar 4000 submarine, which the jellyfish was named after.
 The Deepstaria jellyfish has been found in the Gulf of Mexico, Antarctic, and the Pacific Ocean.
 In all of these locations, the jellyfish was found 3000 ft below sea level.